Glossary & definitions

 Net asset value

-Equity with the addition of deferred tax liabilities.
+Equity with the addition of deferred tax liabilities related to investment properties.

-Let floor space in relation to total floor space.
+Let floor space in relation to total floor space, excluding garage, project properties and voluntary vacation.

-Proportion of leases extended in relation to the proportion of cancellable leases.
+Proportion of commercial leases, which are extended in relation to the proportion of cancellable commercial leases.

 Net operating income as a percentage of rental income.